 Common Name: Knotweed

-Polygonum douglasii is a Annual up to 0.30 metres tall.
+Polygonum douglasii is an annual plant that can grow up to 0.30 metres tall.

 It has edible uses.